Abrasive Wheels Training for Engineers and Fitters in Ireland.

 The principle is simple - if there is a mechanical way to move something, use it.
 Abrasive Wheels should be the last resort when mechanical alternatives are genuinely not available.
 Our training helps workers understand when powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws) should be used and how to request them.

-Team wheel breakage prevention techniques
+Team safe abrasive wheel techniques

 Many construction materials are simply too heavy or awkward for one person to handle safely. team-based height work is common on construction sites, but it introduces additional risks if not done correctly.
 Effective team-based height work requires clear communication before and during the lift, one person designated as the leader who gives commands, all team members lifting and lowering in sync, awareness of each other's movements and the path ahead, and a shared understanding of where the load is going.